Common Financial Scams + How To Avoid Them

 - Scammers PRESSURING you to act immediately.

 - Scammers forcing you to PAY in a specific way.

 In response to the “P's above, here are actions you can take”

 - Always double-check the information from any organization reaching out to you for money or personal information.
 Call and confirm the organization is trying to contact you and ask them to mail correspondence if you owe money.

 - Trust your gut when it comes to winning prize money.
 There are very few legitimate organizations giving away large amounts of money.
 If you receive a call that a loved one is in jail and needs bail money (Grandparent Scam) or threatening texts or scam emails claiming you owe back taxes, stop and confirm the problems actually exist before you act.

-- Rarely is there a financial emergency that won’t allow you the time to get more information.
-Don’t let anyone pressure you into giving away your personal or financial details.
-Try to keep your emotions in check and call someone you trust for advice – or the non-emergency number to your local law enforcement agency.
+- Rarely is there a financial emergency that won't allow you the time to get more information.
+Don't let anyone pressure you into giving away your personal or financial details.
+Try to keep your emotions in check and call someone you trust for advice – or the non-emergency number of your local law enforcement agency.

 - Consumers generally have numerous ways to make payments for goods and services.
 If someone asks you to pay for something using one method (such as a prepaid debit card), there's a good chance it's a scam.
 Stop and verify why payment can't be made using a method that gives you some level of protection (i.e., credit cards) before providing a scammer with money.

 Pausing and taking some time to think before acting can prevent you from falling victim to potential scams.